Postgraduate Course: Financial Analysis (MBA) (CMSE11241)

 Student Learning Experience

 The course uses a mix of lectures and case studies, together with classroom exercises.
+Lectures are designed to be interactive and to promote autonomous learning.

 Entry Requirements (not applicable to Visiting Students)